Rovee21/Resonate/README.md

 # Resonate: Discover New Music

 ## Overview
 An app created with the purpose of helping people find new music while in the process connecting with new friends.
-You will log in with spotify, and a feed page will pop up with music recently listened by a friend.
-You can switch to the "For You" tab and it will give you recomendations based on the music genre you have been listening to.
+You will log in with your music provider, and a feed page will pop up with music recently listened by a friend.
+You can switch to the "AI playlists" tab and you can create a playlist based on whatever prompt you type into the chatbot.

 ## Tech Stack
 - Frontend: React(Next.js), TailwindCSS
 - Backend: FastAPI, RestAPI
 - Database: MySQL
-- ML: Scikit-learn, Jupyter Notebook, Power BI, Pandas
+- AI/ML: LLM(either OpenAI, Anthropic, Gemini), Scikit-Learn(for clustering users history), Pandas(for filtering LLM results)

 ## App Flow